Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: System Model

 The pull-based traffic is controlled by queries sent by the cloud to the \gls{bs}.
 The query includes the information of data collection deadline, by which the \gls{bs} must collect data from the specific device.
 If not served within the specified deadline, the query is discarded.
 To focus on an \gls{iot} data collection scenario and to simplify our analysis, this work focuses on a strict latency-constrained scenario, where the deadline is set to a single frame duration, i.e., queries requested at the beginning of a frame should be served by the end of the same frame.

-Toward this aim, we consider an arrival process having the properties specified in the following assumption. \begin{assumption}[Query generation] The number of queries collected at the \gls{bs} follows a Poisson distribution with an arrival rate of $\lambda_q$ [queries/s] for each device; a maximum of one query per node per frame can be generated, resulting in a maximum of $N$ queries collected at the \gls{bs} per frame; in each frame, the \glspl{id} of the queries generated in a frame are randomly sampled without replacement from the set $\{1,\dots, N\}$. \end{assumption} Let us now denote the number of queries at the beginning of the generic $t$-th frame as $n_q(t)$.
-According to Assumption~\ref{assu:queries}, it is $n_q(t) = \min (\tilde{n}_q(t), N)$, where $\tilde{n}_q (t)\sim \mathrm{Pois}(\mu_q)$, and $\mu_q = N\, \lambda_q\, T$ [queries/frame] is the average number of queries collected in a frame.
-Consequently, the \gls{pmf} of $n_q(t)$ is
+Toward this aim, we consider an arrival process having the properties specified by the following assumption. \begin{assumption}[Query generation] A maximum of one query per node per frame is generated, having an average device's arrival rate of $\lambda_q$ [queries/s], and resulting in a maximum of $N$ queries collected at the \gls{bs} per frame. \end{assumption} Let us now denote the number of queries at the beginning of the generic $t$-th frame as $n_q(t)$.
+According to Assumption~\ref{assu:queries}, it is $n_q(t) = \min (\tilde{n}_q(t), N)$, where $\tilde{n}_q (t)$ is an unbounded \gls{rv} having mean value $\mu_q = N\, \lambda_q\, T$ [queries/frame] representing the average number of queries collected in a frame.

 According to Sec.~\ref{sec:model:frame}, only $Q$ \glspl{wus} related to the first $Q$ queries will be transmitted by the \gls{bs}.
 Therefore, the maximum number of served queries per frame is $\min\{Q, n_q(t)\}$.
-Nevertheless, the following consideration holds. \begin{remark} If a query contains the \gls{id} of a device in an alarm state, the device will receive the \gls{wus} and respond with information about the anomaly within the pull sub-frame.
+Nevertheless, the following consideration holds. \begin{remark} If a query contains the \gls{id} of a device in an alarm state, the device will receive the \gls{wus} and respond with information about the anomaly within the pull sub-frame due to its urgency.
 This response will not satisfy the original query, as the device preempts the data related to the anomaly over the requested information.
-Further details are in Sec.~\ref{sec:model:anomalies}. \end{remark}
+Note that, \gls{bs} can distinguish alarm from regular query replies through decoding, e.g., via distinct headers or identifiers. \end{remark}